delftswa/delftswa.github.io/chapter/main.md

 This chapter explains what the Play Framework is, what it is made of, how you can use it, how you can contribute to it, and who else is involved.

-[Play Framework](https://playframework.com/) is a Web Application Framework for both Java and Scala.
+[Play Framework](https://playframework.com/) is a Web application framework for both Java and Scala.
 Play provides you the tools to quickly and easily develop scalable, modern and fast web applications.
-Web Application frameworks come a [dime](https://github.com/showcases/web-application-frameworks) [a](http://en.wikipedia.org/wiki/Comparison_of_web_application_frameworks) [dozen](http://www.bestwebframeworks.com/).
+Web application frameworks come a [dime](https://github.com/showcases/web-application-frameworks) [a](http://en.wikipedia.org/wiki/Comparison_of_web_application_frameworks) [dozen](http://www.bestwebframeworks.com/).
 On the other hand, only a few frameworks for [type safe](https://en.wikipedia.org/wiki/Type_safety) languages like Java and Scala exist.
-Play allows you to implement in either or both Scala and Java, utilising the power of a powerful compiler with good support from a company and a large community.
+Play allows you to implement in a mix of Scala and Java, utilising the power of a powerful compiler with good support from a company and a large community.

-From our experiences we find that Play should be your number one choice in a number of cases.
+From our experiences we found that Play should be your number one choice in a number of cases.
 First of all, you can step right in if your development team is used to Java or Scala.
 Play offers your team the confidence that type safe languages bring.
 It allows large teams to work together creating large, multi-modular applications,